-- 1.1 Conduct investigations of alleged abuse or neglect related to incidents of suspicious death, restraint and seclusion, and physical or sexual assault of Arizonans with developmental disabilities in a variety of placement settings, and when appropriate, make recommendations for corrective action, preventive measures, and policy modifications through letters of concern and/or public reports.
-Within this objective, DRAZ will give priority to cases in which there are systemic problems that may result in additional incidents if uncorrected. - 1.2 Utilize a monitoring protocol to conduct in-person or virtual monitoring visits of at least three (3) select state-run and/or state-contracted facilities.
+- 1.1 Conduct investigations of alleged abuse or neglect related to incidents of suspicious death, restraint and seclusion, and physical or sexual assault of Arizonans with developmental disabilities in nursing facilities, and when appropriate, make recommendations for corrective action, preventive measures, and policy modifications through letters of concern and/or public reports.
+Within this objective, DRAZ will give priority to cases in which there are systemic problems that may result in additional incidents if uncorrected.
+DRAZ will also work on concluding ongoing investigations relating to facilities serving people with developmental disabilities. - 1.2 Utilize a monitoring protocol to conduct in-person or virtual monitoring visits of at least five (5) select nursing facilities.

-1.3 Provide timely and accurate rights information about reporting abuse and neglect to responsible agencies, and in-person or virtual legal rights training sessions.
+1.3 Provide timely and accurate rights information about reporting abuse and neglect to responsible agencies, and in-person or virtual legal rights training sessions, and revise or create self-advocacy materials as needed.